-Bats have an off period just like sports teams do.
-But instead spending the off season conditioning for the upcoming calendar year, bats decide to either hibernate or migrate for the winter.
-So why is it that bats take the first flight out of town once the cold weather starts to push back?
-The answer is cold temperatures and food!
-In order to survive the subfreezing temperatures winter may bring with it, bats need to hibernate or migrate.
+Bats have an off season just like sports teams do.
+But rather than spending the off season conditioning for the upcoming calendar year, bats decide to either hibernate or migrate for the winter.
+So why do bats take the first flight out of the town once the cold weather starts to push back?
+The solution is chilly temperatures and meals!
+So to survive the subfreezing temperatures winter may bring with it, bats must hibernate or migrate.

-Hibernation, or torpor (controlled hypothermia), is the time when bats rest to preserve energy.
-It can last anywhere from several hours to a couple months, depending on environmental conditions, species, and a lot of other factors.
+Hibernation, Or torpor (controlled hypothermia), is the time when bats rest to conserve energy.
+It can last anywhere from several hours to a few months, depending on environmental conditions, species, and a lot of other factors.
 If the hibernacula temperatures are too warm, bats will exert too much energy, which risks their survival.

-Because of this, bats locate warm, dark, cozy areas to hibernate in, such as attics, crawl spaces, caves, mines, and bat houses.
-They usually wake up every couple of weeks to readjust their positions dependent on the temperatures, and they’re back to resting.
-Hibernation saves them through times of food scarcity, however a few bats don’t even bother, and instead migrate, after warmer temperatures and germs.
+For they generally wake up every couple of weeks to readjust themselves based on the temperatures, and then they are back to resting.
+Hibernation saves them through times of food scarcity, however a few bats don’t even bother, and instead migrate, following warmer temperatures and bugs.

-Some migrate south for the winter to follow the insects and mind toward hot weather.
-But once the spring is back and food is abundant, they head back home again.
-So migration is temporary, and describes both migrations, to and from a location.
-Kinds of bats that migrate comprise silver-haired bats, eastern red bats, hoary bats, as well as most other tree-roosting bats.
+Some migrate south for the winter to follow the insects and head toward warm weather.
+So migration is temporary, and refers to the two migrations, to and from the location.
+Types of bats that migrate include silver-haired bats, eastern red bats, hoary bats, and most other tree-roosting bats.

 Bats in the Attic

-If you’re hearing strange scratching or squeaking noises coming from your ceilings or walls, you might have some hibernating bats in the attic.
-When the temperatures change, they will adjust their positions to secure warmer or cooler during hibernation.
-This happens only once every few weeks; and since they hide inside the attic insulation, you cannot see them, so it’s hard to tell without the proper gear and a trained eye.
+If you’re hearing odd scratching or squeaking noises coming from your ceilings or walls, you might have some hibernating bats in the attic.
+When the temperatures change, they will adjust their positions to get warmer or cooler during hibernation.
+This occurs only once every few weeks; and because they hide within the loft insulation, you can’t see them, therefore it is really hard to tell without the proper gear and a trained eye.

-Have your loft scrutinized for roosting colonies by a certified bat removal company that uses safe and humane methods.
-They have the resources, training, and tools to control your bat infestation, safely and efficiently.
-Many companies even offer bat cleanup and minor recovery for bat damages.
+Have your attic scrutinized for roosting colonies by a licensed Raccoon Removal company that uses safe and humane procedures.
+They have the tools, training, and resources to manage your bat infestation, safely and efficiently.
+Many companies also provide bat cleanup and minor restoration for bat damages.